-Criteria JORC Code explanation Commentary Specification of the grid system used.Quality and adequacy of topographic control. using industry standard downhole survey tools.
-Data spacing and distribution Data spacing for reporting of Exploration Results.
+Criteria JORC Code explanation Commentary Data spacing and distribution Quality and adequacy of topographic control.
+Data spacing for reporting of Exploration Results.
 Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
 Whether sample compositing has been applied.
-Drillhole collars are spaced at approximately 40m intervals across zones of interest.
+Drillhole collars are spaced at various intervals.
 Hole spacing is appropriate for drilling at this early stage in the exploration process.
 Sample compositing has been applied for only the top 8m of each hole in transported overburden, the remainder being sampled at 1m intervals.
 Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
 If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
 The orientation of structures is not known with certainty but drilling was conducted using appropriate orientations for interpreted structures.
 Bias introduced by drill orientation with respect to structures is not known.
 Sample security The measures taken to ensure sample security.
 Chain of custody was managed by company representatives and is considered appropriate.
 All samples are bagged in a tied numbered calico bag, grouped into larger polyweave bags and cable tied.
 Polyweave bags are placed into larger bulky bags with a sample submission sheet and tied shut.
 Consignment note and delivery address details are written on the side of the bag and delivered to Toll in Laverton.
 The bags are delivered directly to MinAnalytical in Canning Vale, WA who are NATA accredited for compliance with ISO/IEC17025:2005.
 Audits or reviews The results of any audits or reviews of sampling techniques and data.
 No external audits or reviews have been conducted apart from internal company review.